 - You do NOT use a digital calendar and need somewhere to record hourly appointments or many events each day (like multiple kids' sports schedules).

 You use your planner's daily layout for other things besides appointments, like meal planning or daily to dos.
 Your monthly calendar spread likely won't have enough room to include all of that.

 We'd love to hear: are you planning to use a planner in addition to your PowerSheets?
-We can't wait to see how you all use the new calendar pages in the 2020 PowerSheets!
+We can't wait to see how you all use the calendar pages in the 2021 PowerSheets!